meatball133/crystal/concepts-wip/basics/introduction.md

 # Basics

-## Getting started
+## Getting Started

 ### Variables

 To declare a [variable][variables], you must use the `=` assignment operator.
-In crystal should variables be written in [snake_case][snake-case].
+In Crystal variables should be written in [snake_case][snake-case].

-A variable can be declared and then redefine later.
+A variable can be declared and then redefined later.

 ```crystal
 number = 1